noidexe/Enjin-Coin-Documentation/docs/managing-tokens.md

 Once your tokens are minted you may need to edit, send, or melt them down and recover the Enjin Coin from inside.

-The Platform API has been built to provide all the functionality you need to manage a robust gaming economy.
+The Platform API has been built to provide all the functionality you need to manage a robust blockchain-based gaming economy.

+You will likely use the following queries and mutations quite often.

 ## Change Token URI